 Can a single word really be that essential to a brand?
 You bet.
 Type “relentless.com” into a browser to get an idea of how important a word can be to someone.

 Get inspired by templates

 And brand boards can be physical or digital.
 The cool thing about physical boards is that they can engage all of the senses — they can be picked up and looked at in various lighting and situations.
 The downside is that they can’t be readily shared, especially if you have a distributed team.
-Digital boards, on the other hand, are, you know, digital.
-Easy to share, easy to tweak.
+Digital vision board and brand boards, on the other hand, are easy to share, easy to tweak.
 Of course, that’s where we shine.